 The University Police communications center is staffed 24 hours a day.
 There are usually officers on foot and/ or vehicle patrol.
 Officers are in radio contact with the communications center at all times.
-The communications center has six emergency phone lines that all roll over from one in house line by simply dialing 6666 on campus or (315) 470-6666 from off campus phones.
-The center also answers the emergency phones located in all elevators and the Blue Light "help phones" located at 57 exterior and interior sites throughout the campus.
-A map of the campus Blue Light System can be found at www.esf.edu/psc/map.htm foot tour of the campus grounds.
-Its purpose is to invite comment on current safety measures such as lighting, help phones, escort services and the like, in order to recommend modifications and/or improvements.
+The communications center has six emergency phone lines that all roll over from one in house line by simply dialing 6666 on-campus or (315) 470-6666 from off-campus phones.